SolarArbiter/SolarArbiter.github.io/usecases.md

 {: .anchor }
 This document describes Solar Forecast Arbiter use cases and their associated requirements, and Solar Forecast Arbiter framework functional capabilities.

 The Solar Forecast Arbiter is primarily designed to support the evaluation of solar forecasts that are useful for solar forecast users.
-It is not a general-purpose weather forecast analysis tool, though it may extended to incorporate wind and load forecast analysis.
+It is not a general-purpose weather forecast analysis tool, though it may eventually be extended to incorporate wind power and load forecast analysis.

 Use cases are grouped into two categories:

 1. [Evaluate forecasts](#evaluatefx).
 These use cases anticipate a framework user whose primary interest is comparing one or more forecasts to data.
 Forecast quantities can include irradiance, power or net load, and can vary in lead time, interval and horizon.
-The framework can evaluate deterministic forecasts, event forecasts and probabilistic forecasts.
+The framework can evaluate deterministic forecasts, event forecasts, and probabilistic forecasts.
 2. [Analyze forecasts](#analyzefx).
-These use cases anticipate a framework user whose primary interest is investigating correlations between forecasts, forecast errors and other quantities.
+These use cases anticipate a framework user whose primary interest is investigating correlations between forecasts, forecast errors, and other quantities.

 Framework functional capabilities are grouped into three categories: